uport-project/uport-credentials/README.md

 })
 ```

 Browser polls with a GET request for the response from the server.
+This is only necessary for users on their desktop browser.

 ```javascript
 // GET https://yourserver.com/authresponse?pairId=<paidId>